 3D Objects with certain characteristics may not be suitable for scanning, or may require technical workarounds to capture scans successfully.
 Here’s some further guidance on where scanning might not be suitable:

-- Objects with cavities or protrusions: where the scanner can only image what it ‘sees’ from its view point and cannot capture part of an object that is hidden behind another;
+- Objects with many cavities or protrusions: the scanner can only image what it ‘sees’ from its view point and cannot capture part of an object that is hidden behind another.

-- Very dark objects: where the object will absorb light which lowers the amount of detail;
+- Very dark objects: the object will absorb light which lowers the amount of detail (we can add a wipeable powder or markers to aid in scanning).

-- Mono-color objects: with no texture, which do not provide surface information for the scanner to work effectively;
+- Mono-color objects: with no texture, which do not provide surface information for the scanner to work effectively (we can add alignment markers to aid in scanning).

-- Reflective or shiny objects: where light reflects off the surface to prevent accurate surface measurement;
+- Reflective or shiny objects: where light reflects off the surface to prevent accurate surface measurement (we can add a wipeable powder to temporarily dull the reflectiveness of an object).

-- Transparent objects: where light transmits through the surface to prevent accurate surface measurement;
+- Transparent objects: if light transmits through the surface, it will prevent accurate surface measurement (a coating of wipeable powder may make the object scannable).

-- Objects with sharp edges and corners: where the scanner will trend to smooth objects with geometric features with flat surface and sharp corners.
+- Objects with sharp edges and corners: scanners tend to smooth flat surfaces and sharp corners.

-- Precision Parts: where multiple pieces must fit or work together.
+- Precision Parts: multiple pieces that must fit or work together.

 3D People Scans